Aivansky/Project0/README.md

 # Usage
-First log in if there is any employee/admin data already or create a new user and then log in From there you are given a list of commands for example press 1 on the console to view the balance ,any action can be taken and saved throughout the session so have fun enjoy the banking application
+First log in if there is any employee/admin data already or create a new user and then log in.

+From there you are given a list of commands for example press 1 on the console to view the balance,

+any action can be taken and saved throughout the session so have fun enjoy the banking application

 ![image1](https://user-images.githubusercontent.com/51238426/130884568-b0592ad8-1cf0-4fa2-aa1a-b4e63489663d.PNG)